rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 **Does it cover Redux?** So far it doesn't.
 The book should give you a solid foundation before you dive into advanced topics like Redux.
 Still the implementation in the book will show you that you don't need Redux to build a presentable application.

-**But why is the book for free?** I have put a lot of effort into this and will do so in the future.
+**Why is the book pay as you want?** I have put a lot of effort into this and will do so in the future.
 My desire is to reach as many people as possible.
 Everyone should be enabled to learn React.
-Still you can decide to pay something when you can effort it.
-It's pay as you want.
-Once you have your version of the book, you will automatically get all the updates.
-I would appreciate each of your social shares for the book.
+Still you can decide to pay, if you can afford it.
+When you come from my website to *Get The Book*, you will get a coupon url which allows you to pay what you want.

+**What are the reading formats?** Besides of the .pdf, .epub and .mobi format, you could read it in pure markdown on [GitHub](https://github.com/rwieruch/the-road-to-learn-react).
+In general I recommend to read it on a larger format, otherwise the code snippets will have ugly line breaks.

-**Does the article cover all book chapters?** No. At this time the blog post covers 2 of 4 chapters.
+**Does the article cover all book chapters?** No. At this time the blog post covers 2 of 5 chapters.
 Grab your book on Leanpub to get all chapters.
-It has over 90 pages of learning material.
+It has over 100 pages of learning material.

 **Will you add more chapters in the future?** It depends on the community.
 If there is an acceptance for the book, I will deliver more chapters.
 Additionally I would love to hear your thoughts about possible chapters to improve and enrich the learning experience.